columbiadsl/TheaterStateMachine/ReadMe.md

  Source code for a state machine system to drive an immersive theater piece, using Azure cloud services.

 # Description
-This project contains the web service designed for an immersive theater piece The Raven, produced by the Columbia Digital Storytelling Lab in NYC in October, 2019.
-The service implements a state machine that controls the light and sound cues played by lanterns held by each audience member, in response to movements in and out of beacon zones.
+This project contains the web service designed for The Raven, an immersive theatre piece that premiered during The New York Film Festival.
+After its initial launch, The Raven staged a limited month-long run at the American Irish Historical Society prior to closing on November 5th, 2019.
+Columbia DSL assisted the creators of the project by staging a series of open prototyping sessions held during our monthly meetups at Lincoln Center.
+The following code and documentation is an effort to provide open resources to those who are interested in exploring new forms and functions of storytelling.

 # QuickStart